babel/babel/README.md

 ## Packages

-The Babel repo is managed as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) that is composed of many NPM packages.
+The Babel repo is managed as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) that is composed of many npm packages.

 ### Core Packages